‘DOOL’ Episode Recap: Tripp Approaches Kayla And Joey, Who Is Dario’s Mystery Partner? [Spoilers]

 Today on DOOL, Tripp went to the hospital to apologize to Kayla for everything that he has done to hurt her.
 He tells Kayla that he deserves to go to prison for his actions because what he did to her was unforgivable.
 Kayla responds by telling Tripp she isn’t going to go to the police, but there is something that he can do for her.

 Kayla takes Tripp to find Joey and Steve.
 Tripp tells Joey that he understands what happened, and can comprehend acting out of desperation.
 He tells Joey that he won’t tell anyone the truth about who really killed Ava.
-Kayla believes that the situation can be worked out as a family matter, however, Joey didn’t look too certain about that solution at the end of today’s episode of DOOL.
+Kayla believes that the situation can be worked out as a family matter.
+However, Joey didn’t look too certain about that solution at the end of today’s episode of DOOL.

 The following paragraph contains DOOL spoilers.
 Do not continue to read if you are not interested in hearing information regarding unaired episodes of Days of Our Lives.